csgear/competitive/cses/01_Introductory_Problems/README.md

 ### 1092 Two Sets

-This problem can be solved using a greedy approach
+This problem can be solved using a greedy approach.
-To divide the numbers from 1 to n into two sets with equal sum, we can use the following approach:
+To divide the numbers from 1 to n into two sets with equal sum:

-1. Calculate the total sum of numbers from 1 to n using the formula:
+1. Calculate the total sum: total_sum = n(n+1)/2
-   $$\text{total_sum} = \frac{n(n + 1)}{2}$$
-2. If the total sum is odd, it's impossible to divide into two equal sets, so return "NO".
+2. If the total sum is odd, return "NO" (impossible to divide equally)
-3. If the total sum is even, we can use a greedy approach to fill two sets:
-   - Start from n and add numbers to the first set until the sum reaches half of the total sum.
+3. If even, use greedy approach: start from n and add numbers to first set until sum reaches total_sum/2
-   - The remaining numbers will automatically go into the second set.
+4. Remaining numbers automatically go to the second set
-   -

 ### 1617 Bit Strings